The Architecture of Agency Volume 1 Chaos as Foundation

 Infinite Randomness laid out the raw material.
 Almost all real numbers are random: their binary expansions are infinite, incompressible bitstrings, sequences with no shorter description than themselves.
 The computable numbers we know and love — \(\pi\), \(e\), \(\sqrt{2}\) — are measure-zero anomalies in a sea of incompressibility.
 The continuum is dominated by randomness.

 That sea needs a name.
-I call it the Chaos Reservoir, or simply Chaos: the total ensemble of all possible sequences, incompressible and computable alike.
+I call it the Chaos Reservoir, or Chaos: the total ensemble of all possible sequences, incompressible and computable alike.
 Think of the real line itself as a reservoir of infinite randomness, each real number a frozen sample of infinite random bits.
 Only a vanishingly small subset can be generated by any finite rule.

 The Prior State of All Priors